I want to do this! Reverse lookup docker command when

 docker attach [docker container ID]

-I want to run a shell command inside a docker container
+I want to run a shell command in a Docker container

-docker exec [docker container ID] [shell to start, such as /bin/bash]
+docker exec [docker container ID] [/bin/bash or other shell to launch]

 docker stop [docker container ID]